If someones entitled has a lack of empathy, exploits others, whatever they are, find a way to safely get out and stay out.

 People who have the narcissist personality disorder are extremely self-centred, they are arrogant, they exploit those around them, they lack the empathy to care for those they hurt, they are often very envious of others achievements, they believe they are special and feel entitled to receive excessive admiration, they are often preoccupied with their idea of power and success.

 Those who have the disorder are very reluctant to change, as they go around, causing endless problems and heartache to those who love them.
 Yet, the narcissist will blame the very people the narcissists’ actions are hurting for why the narcissist themselves is not living the life that narcissist believes themselves to be entitled to.

-The grandiose narcissist is often very grand flamboyant individual usually intelligent and extremely good with people.
+The grandiose narcissist is often a very grand flamboyant individual, usually intelligent and extremely good with people.

 They are extremely successful at drawing people in with ease.
 They may own and run their own business and can be very talented individuals.
 Often they are extremely popular.
 People adore them and want to be around them.
 They are ambitious, highly driven with very high energy levels.

 They make others feel like they are the only person in the room.
 Charming charismatic, they will crush people who get in their way.

 - Unrealistic sense of self.

 - Sees themselves as above others, intellect, class, beauty etc.

 - Exaggerates talents.